saramcel/Group5_Final_Project/README.md

   Heart Disease affects us all and we have each been affected to various degrees by this disease.
 Source of Data Description:
   The data source contains 18 variables with Heart Disease as the first column which is the Explanatory Variable.
+  See HeartDiseaseData2020_defs.md for each variable defined as provided in dataset.
 Questions they hope to answer with the data:
   1. What are the top contributors to Heart Disease based on the features of this data set?
   2. What are the least contributing features in this data set?